labmlai/labml/readme.rst

 .. about

-We developed lab to speed up our own machine learning workflow, and have made it open source for others to use.
+We developed lab to speed-up our own machine learning workflow, and have made it open source for others to use.
 Lab is intentially kept simple and small so that not only us, but anyone can dig into its codebase.